Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Proposed Method

 The proof is given in Appendix \ref{proof: reweight unconf}.
 Proposition \ref{pro: reweight unconf} is intuitive.
 Since unconfoundedness holds in $G=e$, then $P(\S(a)|\X,G=e)=P(\S|\X,A=a,G=e)$, but it does not hold when $G=o$.
-If we can learn weight $\w$ aligning short-term outcomes between observational data and experimental data, i.e., making $P(\S|\X, A, G=e)=P(\S|\X, A, G=o)$, the unconfoundedness condition will also hold in $G=o$ based on Assumption \ref{assum: external validity of exp}.
-Proposition \ref{pro: reweight unconf} provides an effective way to remove the unobserved confounding in observational dataset $G=o$.
-Based on Proposition \ref{pro: reweight unconf}, we can further show HDRC is identifiable as follows.
+If we can learn weight $\w$ aligning short-term outcomes between observational data and experimental data, i.e., making $P(\S|\X, A, G=e)=P(\S|\X, A, G=o)$, the unconfoundedness will also hold in $G=o$ based on Assumption \ref{assum: external validity of exp}.
+Based on Proposition \ref{pro: reweight unconf}, we can further show the long-term HDRC is identifiable as follows.

-\begin{theorem} Suppose Assumptions in Proposition \ref{pro: reweight unconf} hold, we have the unconfoundedness $\mathbb E[Y(a)|\X,A=a,G=o]=\mathbb E[Y(a)|\X,G=o]$, then the long-term HDRC can be identified. \end{theorem}
+\begin{theorem} Suppose assumptions in Proposition \ref{pro: reweight unconf} hold, we have the unconfoundedness $\mathbb E_{P^\w}[Y(a)|\X,A=a,G=o]=\mathbb E_{P^\w}[Y(a)|\X,G=o]$, then the long-term HDRC can be identified. \end{theorem}

 The proof is given in Appendix \ref{proof: iden}.
-Theorem \ref{theorem: iden} is built on Proposition \ref{pro: reweight unconf}, indicating that if we could learn suitable weights making $\S \Vbar G|\X,A$, the unobserved confounding will be removed, and then long-term HDRC can be identified.
-Therefore, our goal now is to learn a set of weights $\w_o$ for observational units such that the conditional independence $\S \Vbar G|\X,A$ holds based on the reweighted distribution, i.e., $P^{\w_o}(\S|\X, A, G=o)=P^{\bm{\mu}}(\S|\X, A, G=e)$.
+Theorem \ref{theorem: iden} is built on Proposition \ref{pro: reweight unconf}, indicating that if we could learn suitable weights making $\S \Vbar G|\X,A$, the influence of unobserved confounders will be removed, and then long-term HDRC can be identified.
+Therefore, our goal now is to learn a set of weights $\w_o$ for observational samples such that the conditional independence $\S \Vbar G|\X,A$ holds based on the reweighted distribution, i.e., $P^{\w_o}(\S|\X, A, G=o)=P^{\bm{\mu}}(\S|\X, A, G=e)$.